nrvnrvn/secreter/README.md

 * Separation of concerns.
 Every encrypted secret is explicitly bound to the secret encryption config.
 Thus you may group secrets based on their shared access, usage and protection needs and use different secret encryption configs for different groups of secrets.
 Please refer to the "[Configuring Secreter](#configuring-secreter)" section for details.
 * Separation of duties.
 Secreter CLI is used **only** for encrypting secrets and updating existing encrypted secrets.
 Operator is used **only** for decrypting secrets.
 Secret encryption config contains **only** public data required for encryption.
 Thus `SecretEncryptionConfig` objects can be left visible using RBAC for users involved in encryption of secrets.
 * Non-interactive CLI.
 End user can encrypt a secret or update existing encrypted secret but cannot edit an encrypted secret interactively.
 * Multiple providers.
-You can choose between the built-in curve25519 provider and cloud KMS options (to be announced soon), define multiple providers and switch between them.
+You can choose between the built-in curve25519 provider and GCP KMS (more cloud KMS options to be announced soon), define multiple providers and switch between them.
 * Multi namespace.
 By default the controller operates in the entire cluster.
 But it is possible to run namespaced controllers bound to specific namespaces.
 * Separation of duties.
 Secret encryption config contains only public data required for encryption.
 Thus using RBAC it can be made available for read access to those who should be able to create or update encrypted secrets.
 * Key rotation.
 Keys can be rotated manually or automatically.
 Please refer to "[Key rotation](#key-rotation)" for details.